RhubarbPHP/Module.Migrations/README.md

 ### migrations:run-script

-This command simply takes the name of a script and executes it immediately.
+This command simply takes the class of a script and executes it immediately.

 ##### Example